ME-ICA/tedana/docs/building decision trees.rst

 This guide is designed for users who want to better understand the mechanics of the component selection process and people who are considering customizing their own decision tree or contributing to ``tedana`` code.
-We have tried to make this accessible with minimal jargon, but it is long.
+We have tried to make this accessible, but it is long.
 If you just want to better understand what's in the outputs from ``tedana`` start with `classification output descriptions`_.

 ``tedana`` involves transforming data into components, currently via ICA, and then calculating metrics for each component.
 Each metric has one value per component that is stored in a component_table dataframe.
-This structure is then passed to a "decision tree" through which a series of binary choices categorizes each component as **accepted** or **rejected**.
+This structure is then passed to a "decision tree" through which a series of binary choices categorize each component as **accepted** or **rejected**.
 The time series for the rejected components are regressed from the data in the `final denoising step`_.